-Courses in Agriculture are developed around the student's supervised occupational experience program (project), the prevailing agriculture in the community, and the science requirements established by the State Department of Education.
+Courses in agriculture are developed around the student's supervised occupational experience program (project), the prevailing agriculture in the community, and the educational requirements established by the State Department of Education.
 Some classes may include a fee to cover the cost of materials used by the student.

-All students enrolled in this program are eligible to be a member of the FFA, a national, state and local youth leadership organization.
-The FFA trains students in cooperation and leadership.
+All students enrolled in both agriculture programs are members of the FFA- a national, state and local youth leadership organization.
+FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

-In the event that enrollment in a given year does not justify offering all of the courses listed on the curriculum, students may interrupt the normal sequence of courses by arranging with the instructor to take alternate courses in agriculture at the Shasta Union High School District Farm.
+In the event that enrollment in a given year does not justify offering all of the courses listed on the curriculum, students may interrupt the normal sequence of courses by arranging with the instructor to take alternate courses in agriculture.